MU-Enigma/Hacktober23/Type1/README.md

 A workshop that will act as an introduction web design and programming

 ## Alt+Tab
-An event where a series of speakers, mostly consisting of the OC of Enigma will each speak for a short period of tine regarding some CS passion personal to them, before switching to the next speaker
+An event where a series of speakers, mostly consisting of the OC of Enigma will each speak for a short period of time regarding some CS passion personal to them, before switching to the next speaker

 ## Game Genesis(GG)
 Workshop on Game development and a showcase of games developed by the GameDev subcommittee